UFC 31: History

 The card was headlined by a heavyweight title bout between Randy Couture and Pedro Rizzo.
 A welterweight title bout between Pat Miletich and Carlos Newton also occurred.
 The card featured the first appearance of future UFC Welterweight Champion Matt Serra, the professional debut of future multi-divisional UFC Champion B.J.
 Penn, and Kevin Randleman's first fight in Light Heavyweight.

 UFC 31 again saw reformed weight classes, adopting the current standard under the new Unified Rules of Mixed Martial Arts, set by the New Jersey State Athletic Control Board a month earlier in April 2001.
 Bantamweight was renamed Lightweight and raised from 150 to 155.
 Welterweights were now at 170, Middleweights at 185, and Light Heavyweights at 205.

 Dana White has said on many occasions that this was one of the best fight cards ever mainly due to the main event and the bout between Matt Serra and Shonie Carter which involved the infamous backfist finish.

 Results

+Encyclopedia awards

+The following fighters were honored in the October 2011 book titled UFC Encyclopedia.